Symbol Grounding Association in Multimodal Sequences with Missing Elements: Introduction

 \section{Introduction}

-A striking feature of the human brain is to associate abstract concepts with the sensory input signals, such as visual and audio.
-As a result of this multimodal association, a concept can be located and associated from a representation of one modality (visual) to another representation of a different modality (audio), and vice versa.
-For example, the abstract concept ``ball'' from the sentence ``John plays with a ball'' can be associated to several instances of different spherical shapes (visual input) and sound waves (audio input).
-Several fields, such as Neuroscience, Psychology, and Artificial Intelligence, are interested to determine all factors that are involved in binding semantic concepts to the physical world.
-This scenario is known as \textit{Symbol Grounding Problem}~\cite{harnad1990symbol} and is still an open problem~\cite{Steels2008}.
+A striking feature of the human brain is to link abstract concepts and sensory input signals, such as visual and audio.
+As a result of this multimodal association, an abstract concept that has several representations (i.e., visual and audio) maps from one modality to another modality, and vice versa.
+For example, the abstract concept ``ball'' from the sentence ``John plays with a ball'' can be associated with several instances of different spherical shapes (visual input) and sound waves (audio input).
+Several fields, such as Neuroscience, Psychology, and Artificial Intelligence, are interested in determining all factors that are involved in binding semantic concepts and the physical world.
+This scenario is known as \emph{Symbol Grounding Problem}~\cite{harnad1990symbol} and is still an open problem~\cite{Steels2008}.

-With this in mind, infants start learning the association when they are acquiring the language(s) in a multimodal scenario. \citeA{Gershkoff-Stowe2004} found the initial set of words in infants is mainly nouns, such as dad, mom, cat, and dog.
-In contrast, the language development can be limited by the lack of stimulus~\cite{Andersen1993,Spencer2000}, i.e., deafness, blindness.
-Asano \textit{et al.} found two different patterns in the brain activity of infants depending on the semantic correctness between a visual and an audio stimulus.
+With this in mind, infants start learning the binding between abstract concepts and the real world in a multimodal scenario. \citeA{Gershkoff-Stowe2004} found the initial set of words in infants is mainly nouns, such as dad, mom, cat, and dog.
+In contrast, the lack of stimulus can limit the language development~\cite{Andersen1993,Spencer2000}, i.e., deafness, blindness.
+Asano \emph{et al.} found two different patterns in the brain activity of infants depending on the semantic correctness between a visual and an audio stimulus.
 In simpler terms, the brain activity is pattern `A' if the visual and audio signals represent the same semantic concept.
 Otherwise, the pattern is `B'.

-Related work has been proposed in different multimodal scenarios inspired by the \textit{Symbol Grounding Problem}. \citeA{yu2004multimodal} explored a framework that learns the association between objects and their spoken names in day-to-day tasks. \shortciteA{nakamura2011grounding} introduced a multimodal categorization applied to robotics.
+Related work has been proposed, in which one model combines the \emph{Symbol Grounding Problem} and the association learning. \citeA{yu2004multimodal} explored a framework that learns the association between objects and their spoken names in day-to-day tasks. \shortciteA{nakamura2011grounding} introduced a multimodal categorization applied to robotics.
 Their framework exploited the relation of concepts in different modalities (visual, audio and haptic) using a Multimodal latent Dirichlet allocation.
-Previous approaches has focused on feature engineering, and the segmentation and the classification tasks are considered as independent modules.